plone/training/mastering-plone/registry.rst

 Almost all settings in ``/plone_control_panel`` are actually stored in the registry and can be modified using its UI directly.

 Open http://localhost:8080/Plone/portal_registry and filter for ``displayed_types``.
-You see can modify the content types that should be shown in the navigation and site map.
+You see that you can modify the content types that should be shown in the navigation and site map.
 The values are the same as in http://localhost:8080/Plone/@@navigation-controlpanel but the later form is customized for usability.

 .. note::

-    This UI for the registry is not yet available in Volto!
+    This UI for the registry is not yet available in Volto.

 Registry-records